inlife/nexrender/README.md

 >Note: any error in expression will prevent the project from rendering.
 Make sure to read error messages reported by After Effects binary carefully.

-## Script items
+## Script Asset

 🚀 **NEW**: Now you can pass arguments to JSX dynamically!
-Read below for more information🚀
+Read below for more information 🚀

 The last and the most complex and yet the most powerful is an ability to execute custom `jsx` scripts just before the rendering will start.
 This approach allows you to do pretty much anything that is allowed for scripting,